TheGreatWaves/TheGreatWaves.github.io/content/projects/macten.md

 caller![min, (list![])]
 ```
 By utilizing a caller, we are able to pass in the expansion of `list![]` as a token stream to `min![]`, rather than it being a single token.
-This works because when we inject the expansion into the macro body, token grouping dissipates.
+This works because when we inject the expansion into the macro body, the grouping dissipates.